John-Otago/PhD-Plus/README.md

 ## 2. Before You Start

 ### 2.1 The Goal
-There's only one goal:
+There's only one goal when you are in graduate school:

 - **Complete your PhD (or other graduate degrees) on time.**

-'On time' should be interpreted differently and strategically depending on your field and career goal.
+'On time' should be interpreted strategically depending on your field and career goal.

-(a) If you want an industry job and your PhD is in a field with a matching industry to work in, you should aim to finish your PhD as fast as possible.
+(a) If you want an industry job, and your PhD is in a field with a matching industry to work in, you should aim to finish your PhD as fast as possible.

 Set your own deadline much earlier than the standard one.
 Strive to achieve it.
 If anything went wrong and you couldn't finish your PhD earlier, you can still finish it 'on time'.
 If you follow the standard timeline and something went wrong, you won’t get it on time.

-(b) If you want an academic job, you should utilise the maximum funded time of your PhD to build up your publication and network.
+(b) If you want an academic job, and/or your PhD is in a field of purely intellectual knowledge without an applied industry to work in, you should utilise the maximum funded time of your PhD to build up your publication and network.

 Still set your own deadline a bit earlier.
 If you can meet it, don't submit your PhD and give up on your funding earlier; use the 'extra time' to get more publications, then submit your PhD 'on time' when the funding ends.